8 Things Teachers Do To Cause Boredom

 Teachers who struggle with classroom management tend to talk endlessly about behavior.
 They hold class meetings.
 They hash things out.
 They revisit the same tired topic over and over, much to their students’ eye-rolling chagrin.
 Effective classroom management is about action.
 It’s about doing and following through and holding students accountable.
 It isn’t about talking.

-6. Directing too much, observing too less.
+6. Directing too much, observing too little.

 Most teachers are in constant motion—directing, guiding, handholding, and micromanaging students from one moment to the next.
 This is not only remarkably inefficient, but it dampens enthusiasm for school.
 Instead, rely on sharp, well-taught routines to keep your students awake, alive, and responsible through every transition and repeatable moment of your day—while you observe calmly from a distance.